 - Author: Stan Schatt

-Stan Schatt has written forty books on a wide variety of topics including science fiction, mysteries, a chapter book for children, a YA novel, biographies of Michael Connelly and Kurt Vonnegut, Jr., and books on technology and career changing.
+Stan Schatt has written thirty books on a wide variety of topics including a chapter book for children, a YA novel, biographies of Michael Connelly and Kurt Vonnegut, Jr., and books on technology and career changing.
 His love for teaching is reflected in outstanding teaching awards he received from the University of Southern California and DeVry Institute of Technology.

 He is a futurist, technologist, novelist, and a person curious about many things.
 His writing takes advantage of his wide-ranging work, from autopsy assistant to police department administrator, salesman, literature professor and telecommunications professor, technology analyst, and research director.
 He has always loved technology and politics almost as much as writing.
 Stan is also volunteer job acquisition facilitator for the unemployed in San Diego.
 He writes mysteries in Carlsbad, California, where he lives with his wife, Jane.